 You had a chance to be among the first graduate student cohort at the opening of the Family Nursing Unit at the University of Calgary–a particular kind of practice with families experiencing illness that seemed to have been such a fit with your structure–that you soon completed a doctoral program and collected your dissertation research data at the Family Nursing Unit.

-Throughout the many ways you have led knowledge development in family focused care in Montreal and beyond at both nursing and interprofessional levels, you have been the first leader in family nursing to prioritize knowledge translation in your research and publications.
+Throughout the many ways you have led knowledge development in family focused care in Montreal and beyond at both nursing and interprofessional levels, you have been the first leader in family nursing to prioritize knowledge transfer/knowledge translation in your research and publications.
 I consider you to be one of the foremost thinkers in the world about knowledge translation of family nursing theory to practice settings.
 None of this would have been possible to accomplish without your deep commitment and skilled knowledge about advanced Family Systems Nursing practice with families.

 I thank you from the bottom of my heart for your devotion to these important ideas of family nursing and for the quiet, selfless ways your hard work and commitment has grown and expanded this new wave of scholarship you are now leading about transferability and sustainability of family nursing to practice.
 Your life and your career is necessarily a circular process of each informing the other—and we have all benefited from your gifts of generous friendship and generous knowledge development in family nursing.
-And now we look forward to your time of “preferment” ahead and hope you will continue to advance our ideas and methodologies about how best to translate family nursing theory to practice.
+And now we look forward to your time of “preferment” ahead and hope you will continue to advance our ideas and methodologies about how best to translate family nursing theory to practice settings around the world.

-With love and thanks, JMB
+With heartfelt thanks, JMB

 I’ve developed a Twitter Moment in honor of your special day of celebration.